bader-albehishi/ubot-youtube-assistant-/README.md

 ## Future Improvements

-- Integration with LangChain for more advanced agent capabilities
 - Voice input support for asking questions
 - Embedded YouTube player with timestamp navigation
 - Mobile application version